Indigenous books for babies, toddlers and pre-schoolers

 10. W is for Wombat

-Yes, our final book is another Bronwyn Bancroft book, featuring her trademark brightly-coloured, Aboriginal dot-style illustrations.
+Yes, our final book is another of Bronwyn Bancroft’s indigenous books, featuring her trademark brightly-coloured, Aboriginal dot-style illustrations.
 Essentially, W is for Wombat is a book of first words, with each page depicting a different Australian animal or object.
 This book would make a lovely gift for a young child, especially if you’re looking for a gift to send to a friend or relative outside Australia.

 To save this post for later, pin the image below: